About the Project

-- Waveney District Council, along with partners the Town Council, Lowestoft Vision and the East Suffolk Building Preservation Trust, successfully applied for North Lowestoft to become a Heritage Action Zone.
+- Waveney District (now East Suffolk) Council, along with partners the Town Council, Lowestoft Vision and the East Suffolk Building Preservation Trust, successfully applied for North Lowestoft to become a Heritage Action Zone.
 This will enable the partnership to deliver a 5 year plan to not only improve the physical fabric of the area, but also encourage community involvement and a sense of ownership.
-The Zone includes the East of England Park, Scores, historic High Street and the parks.
+The Zone includes The Ness, the Scores, the historic High Street and the parks.
 (Ongoing)

-- £1million Coastal Community Fund grant has been awarded to the Council to transform the East of England Park (Lowestoft Ness Regeneration Scheme) into a landmark destination that celebrates the history of the area.
-The East of England Park and Heritage Action Zone both meet the objectives of the Lowestoft Coastal Community Team to make more of its heritage assets and maritime history and to increase the number of visitors to the area.
+- £1million Coastal Community Fund grant has been awarded to the Council to transform The Ness (Lowestoft Ness Regeneration Scheme) into a landmark destination that celebrates the history of the area.
+The Ness and Heritage Action Zone both meet the objectives of the Lowestoft Coastal Community Team to make more of its heritage assets and maritime history and to increase the number of visitors to the area.
 (April 2017)

 - An activity was rolled out in schools, supported by Waveney Youth Council, to give school children a voice in shaping future plans for the area.
 A presentation day was arranged and positively received to allow each school to hear one another’s ideas.
 (May 2015)